webtorrent/webtorrent/docs/api.md

 Torrent "seed ratio" (uploaded / downloaded), from 0 to 1.

+## `torrent.numPeers`

+Number of peers in the torrent swarm.

 ## `torrent.path`

-Get the torrent download location.
+Torrent download location.

 ## `torrent.destroy()`